Donald Eugene Gehres

 Because Jesus lives.
 Don lives in Him.
 Because Jesus reigns.
 Don reigns with Him.
 Because Jesus holds all things.
 He will hallow you.
 In the palm of His hands.

-Words –1,575
+______________Words –1,575

 Passive Sentences –4%